0n1cOn3/ap_kill-er-/README.md

 # General Information

   Acces Point Killer was only for my personal help, i have not found a working tool that deauthenticate all access points(AP) out of network.
-After some researching i began to wrote this little script-tool.
+After some researching i began to write this little script-tool.
-  The AP killer automatically changing your mac address at the setup, then it checks if you have enabled **wlan0mon** or not.
+  The AP killer automatically changing your mac address at the setup, then it checks if you have enabled **mon**-interface or not.
+It will detect if you are already in monitor mode or not.
   You can enable it manually before you are starting the script.
 This tool is an linux CLI tool, which only works on **Linux** and not Termux or other phone platforms.

 # Changelog

- ## Coming soon:
+ ## In Progress:

-  **Version 0.4**
+  **Version 0.5**
   * Resetting spoofed mac
- * Access Point Flood script [see more here](#access-point-flooder)

   ## Already leaked versions:

+  **Version 0.4**
+  * Added Access Point Flood script [see more here](#access-point-flooder)

   **Version: 0.3**
   * Added to except to start main.sh